Law - Political Science - Administration

 Presentation

-The purpose of the Master's degree in notarial law is professional: the courses are organized to prepare students for the exercise of precisely targeted professions: the notarial professions.
-All of the courses and the mixed composition of the team are designed to promote the professionalization of the program.
-This objective is facilitated by a very precise targeting of job opportunities and by the contacts developed with the professional bodies of the regional and national notary's office (as, for example, the annual organization of a colloquium with the Arnu: Association Rapprochement Notariat-Université) attests.
+The Master's degree in Notarial Law is professionally oriented: the courses are designed to prepare students for specific professions, namely those related to notarial practice.
+All courses and the diverse composition of the teaching team are designed to promote the professional focus of the program.
+This objective is facilitated by a very precise targeting of career opportunities and by contacts developed with regional and national notarial professional bodies (as evidenced, for example, by the annual organization of a symposium with ARNU: Association Rapprochement Notariat-Université).

 Read more